 If you are not using a condom, you can avoid getting semen in the vagina by having a man pull out before ejaculating (cumming, reaching orgasm).
 It is important to know, however, that HIV can be in pre-cum, the fluid that comes out of the penis before orgasm or ejaculation.
-Therefore, having a man pull out before he comes is not a guarantee that you will not get HIV or other STDs spread through male sexual fluids.
+Therefore, having a man pull out before he comes is not a guarantee that you will not get HIV or other STIs spread through male sexual fluids.

 Receptive anal-penile sex refers to sex in which the penis enters the anus or butt-hole.
 It is a high-risk activity when barriers or treatment-as-prevention methods are not used.
 While the risk for the insertive male partner is lower than for the receptive partner, it is still risky.
 As with vaginal-penile sex, the best way to make anal-penile sex safer is to use a condom and lube.

 When using latex condoms, use only water- or silicone-based lubricant to prevent the condom from breaking and help the condom feel better.
 Lube will also help prevent small cuts or tears to the rectum, anus, or penis during penetration.
 Do not use oil-based lubes like Vaseline, Crisco, shea butter, or baby oil with latex condoms because they weaken the condom and make it more likely to break.
 There are several types and brands of lubes, with a variety of different feels and tastes.
 Currently, there is research going on to look at which type of lube is best for anal sex.
 However, there is not enough evidence yet to make recommendations about which lube is safest.

 If you are not using a condom, you can avoid getting semen in the anus by having a man pull out before ejaculating (cumming, reaching orgasm).
 It is important to know, however, that HIV can be in pre-cum, the fluid that comes out of the penis before orgasm.
-Therefore, having a man pull out before he comes is not a guarantee that you will not get HIV or other STDs spread through male sexual fluids.
+Therefore, having a man pull out before he comes is not a guarantee that you will not get HIV or other STIs spread through male sexual fluids.